 I have achieved the rare feat of being in a committed relationship for nearly fifteen years.
 I have been married for over a decade and have three kids.
 I’m still in my early 30s.
 As wonderful as that is, it also means a lot of my friends are single and dating.
 Many of them often look at my marriage longingly, thinking the rest of their life would be a happily ever after if only they could find their soulmate.

 Fairytales don’t tell the whole story.
 The real hard work begins after you find the “one.”

-When you that perfect match, you’ve also found someone that can see you more clearly than anyone else on earth, all the good and all the bad.
+When you find that perfect match, you’ve also found someone that can see you more clearly than anyone else on earth, all the good and all the bad.
 For me, that meant having someone draw attention to the laziness of my “intricate filing system” of nondescript piles around the house and having that person be completely honest with me about the steady stream of trash I called a diet.
 I’m still working on correcting those behaviors.

 For you this could mean someone tallying the hours of time spent playing video games that could be better spent on activities that add to your life or pointing out all of the ways you dishonestly interact with the world.

 Regardless, being in a relationship should never be about someone else’s love being the Band-Aid you put on all of your personal demons.

 Here are three reasons why that will never work.

 If you are looking for a person to cosign your every word and decision, a spouse or partner is the wrong place to look.
 A good spouse who genuinely wants the best for you will put honesty first and not hesitate to tell you when you’re dead wrong.
 This will definitely make you a better person, but that is only because it pushes you to examine yourself rather than selfishly believe that you are already perfect.

 Relationships are not evidence that you are better than single people.